sporto/elm-tutorial/elm_arch/startapp.md

 - __actions__ so we can handle different user actions
 - A __mailbox__ so we have a central place where to send messages to

+This pattern for organising an Elm application is referred as the __Elm architecture__.